Ex-cop pleads guilty to manslaughter in George Floyd killing

 The hearing was streamed over Zoom for Floyd's family members.

-Lane's former colleague, Derek Chauvin, pleaded guilty last year to a federal charge of violating Floyd's civil rights and faces a federal sentence ranging from 20 to 25 years.
-Chauvin earlier was convicted of state charges of murder and manslaughter and sentenced to 22 1/2 years in the state case.
+Chauvin pleaded guilty last year to a federal charge of violating Floyd's civil rights and faces a federal sentence ranging from 20 to 25 years.
+The former officer earlier was convicted of state charges of murder and manslaughter is currently serving 22 1/2 years in the state case.

-The plea by Lane, who is white, comes during a week when the country is focused on the deaths of 10 Black people in Buffalo, New York, at the hands of an 18-year-old white man, who carried out the racist, livestreamed shooting Saturday in a supermarket.
+Lane's plea comes during a week when the country is focused on the deaths of 10 Black people in Buffalo, New York, at the hands of an 18-year-old white man, who carried out the racist, livestreamed shooting Saturday in a supermarket.

-Floyd, 46, died May 25, 2020, after Chauvin, who is white, pinned him to the ground with a knee on his neck, as Floyd repeatedly said he couldn't breathe.
-Lane and Kueng helped to restrain Floyd, who was handcuffed.
-Lane held down Floyd's legs and Kueng knelt on Floyd's back.
-Thao kept bystanders from intervening during the 9 1/2-minute restraint.

-Lane was convicted along with Kueng and Thao of federal charges in February, after a monthlong trial that focused on the officers' training and the culture of the police department.
-All three were convicted of depriving Floyd of his right to medical care and Thao and Kueng were also convicted of failing to intervene to stop Chauvin during the killing, which was caught on video and sparked protests in Minneapolis and around the globe as part of a reckoning over racial injustice.
+Lane, Kueng and Thao were convicted of federal charges in February, after a monthlong trial that focused on the officers' training and the culture of the police department.
+All three were convicted of depriving Floyd of his right to medical care and Thao and Kueng were also convicted of failing to intervene to stop Chauvin during the killing.

 After their federal conviction, there was a question as to whether the state trial would proceed.
 At an April hearing in state court, prosecutors revealed that they had offered plea deals to all three men, but they were rejected.
 At the time Gray said it was hard for the defense to negotiate when the three still didn't know what their federal sentences would be.

+“That’s a very sweet deal,” John Baker, a former defense attorney who teaches aspiring police officers at St. Cloud State University, said of Lane's agreement.
+“I don’t know how much sweeter the state could’ve been in an offer for a plea deal.”

+Baker said a guilty plea makes sense since Lane was looking at much more time if convicted at trial, and is likely going to serve time in federal prison anyway.
+He said he assumes the same offer has been extended to Thao and Kueng, and he would not be surprised if at least one of them decides to take it.

-Thao's attorney, Robert Paule, was in the courtroom for Lane's plea hearing.
-When asked if his client would also take a plea deal, he replied “No comment.”
+An attorney for Thao, Robert Paule, was in the courtroom for Lane’s plea hearing.
+When asked if his client would also plead guilty, he replied “No comment.”

-Kueng, who is Black, and Thao, who is Hmong American, are scheduled to go to trial in June on state charges.
+Barring any additional pleas, Kueng, who is Black, and Thao, who is Hmong American, are still scheduled to go to trial in June on state charges.
+They remain free on bond as they await trial.

 Mohamed Ibrahim is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.